revoxhere/duino-coin/README.md

 python -m pip install pyserial
 ```
 ### Windows
-If you're using Windows, you don't need to install anything.
+If you're just a casual user and don't care about unstable stuff you don't need to install anything.
 Just grab latest [release](https://github.com/revoxhere/duino-coin/releases) and you're ready to go.

 ## Getting Started

 Grab latest [release](https://github.com/revoxhere/duino-coin/releases) for your OS. <br>
-Launch Arduino Miner, Miner or Wallet depending on what you want to do. <br>
+Launch `Wallet` to register.
+Then you can login. <br>
+After making an account, run `Miner` or `Arduino Miner` to mine Duino-Coins. <br>
 Programs will display you all information and help you need. <br>

-If you encounter any problems, need detailed help about usage, installation or configuration, see our [Wikis](https://github.com/revoxhere/duino-coin/wiki). <br>
+If you need detailed help about usage, installation or configuration, see our [Wikis](https://github.com/revoxhere/duino-coin/wiki). <br>
-If you can't find what you need, open an [Issue](https://github.com/revoxhere/duino-coin/issues), we'll help!
+If you can't find what you need, open an [Issue](https://github.com/revoxhere/duino-coin/issues), we'll help in no time!

 <!-- CONTRIBUTING -->
 ## Contributing